 - School Groups by negotiation

-Payment by Cash or CreditCard (Visa & Mastercard, a credit card charge of $5 will apply if you spend less than $30 using your credit card) – or use our online booking system below
+Cash, EFTPOS or CreditCard accepted [Visa or Mastercard only].
+A credit card charge of $5 will apply if you spend less than $30 using your Visa or Mastercard credit card.
+Or you can book using our online booking system below.

 Tour Times & Dates: